Tlacochcalcatl (Azca9)

 Glyph or Iconographic Image Description:

 This is a red, white, and yellow painting of the compound glyph for the ethnicity or title, Tlacochcalcatl.
 It can refer to a man with governing, judicial, or military responsibilities at a high level, but it can also refer to a pueblo official, or refer to person from Tlacochcalco (e.g., a town in Tlaxcala).
-Here, the house (calli) and the two spears or arrows (tlacochtli or tlacochin) standing up on the roof provide the phonetic components for the title, while they may also have a semantic value, if the high Tlacochcalcatl had an office in a special building and if his title came from prowess in war.
+Here, the house (calli) and the two spears or arrows (tlacochtli) standing up on the roof provide the phonetic components for the title, while they may also have a semantic value, if the high Tlacochcalcatl had an office in a special building and if his title came from prowess in war.

 Description, Credit: